 Home ownership is part of the American dream, but many homeowners are saddled with mortgages, deeds of trust or other security interests on their property.
 If they fall behind on payments, they risk foreclosure, a process by which the bank or other financial institution holding the mortgage enforces the loan by forcing a sale of the property.
 The situation becomes worse if the property is overfinanced so that a sale produces insufficient funds to pay off the loan, leaving the debtor on the hook for the balance.
-At the Law Offices of Cheryl S. Davis, P.C., in El Paso and Arlington, I have more than 20 years experience helping homeowners fight foreclosures and keep their homes.
+At the Law Offices of Cheryl S. Davis, P.C., I have more than 20 years experience helping homeowners fight foreclosures and keep their homes.

 There are federal laws placing controls on lenders’ use of the foreclosure process.
 A mortgage holder must wait 120 days after you default on your loan repayments before initiating a proceeding, unless: